aishangcengloua/Learngit/readme.txt

 git is a free software
-git is a good tool.
+git is a good and usful tool